OctopusDeploy/docs/docs/operations-runbooks/runbook-publishing/index.md

 ---
 title: Runbooks Publishing
-description: ublishing makes a runbook available to scheduled triggers and consumers
+description: publishing makes a runbook available to scheduled triggers and consumers
 position: 30
 ---